A gaming PC needs regular maintenance. This is a truth that many people learn the hard way. Why?

 The reason your components are overheating may be due to insufficient airflow.
 If your CPU and GPU heatsinks are dust free but the hardware is still running hot, there’s a good chance that poor airflow is the culprit.

 The problem here is either that there is not enough cool air entering the case, the hot air isn’t being expelled out of it, or both.
 The best way to improve airflow is by installing case fans.
 We highly recommend you install at least two: one on the front to suck cool air in, and one on the back to blow the hot air out.

 And, in the case that you cannot or don’t want to buy any extra fans, you could always just keep the computer case open, as this will help prevent excessive heat buildup inside.

 3. Check The Ambient Temperature

-If it turns out that your stock coolers simply cannot handle the ambient temperature, then there is no choice but to upgrade.
+If it turns out that your stock coolers simply cannot handle the ambient temperature, there is no choice but to upgrade to something better.

 4. Take It Up With The Store

-If your PC is overheating like crazy despite you having taken all the appropriate measures, then you could be dealing with a defective component.
-Now, that could be anything: the power supply, a fan, or even something with the CPU or GPU itself.
+If everything is set up correctly but your PC is still overheating like crazy despite you taking all the appropriate measures, you could be dealing with a defective component.
+That could be anything from the power supply, a fan or even something with the CPU or GPU itself.

-Apart from checking if the fans are spinning properly when not in silent mode, there is little you can do to check for defective hardware unless you are a hardware expert yourself – but if that were the case, you wouldn’t need us to tell you what to do.
+Apart from checking if the fans are spinning properly when they are not in silent mode, there is little you can do to check for defective hardware at home.